DevTechAnsh/openai-travel-recommendation/README.md

     cd ai-travelling-frontend
     npm i

-2. Build the Docker image for the project inside the 'app' directory:
+2. Create a .env file in the project root directory and add your Open API KEY like this:

     ```
+    OPENAI_API_KEY=your_open_api_key_here

+3. Build the Docker image for the project inside the 'app' directory:

+    ```
     docker build -t ai-piping-recommendations .

-3. Run the Docker container:
+4. Run the Docker container:

     ```
     docker run -p 3000:3000 ai-piping-recommendations